cyclejs/cyclejs/.github/ISSUE_TEMPLATE.md

 <!--
-Do you need help or have a question?
+Have a question?
 Ask us on [Gitter](https://gitter.im/cyclejs/cyclejs).
 Found a bug?
-Please fill out the sections below 👍.
+Please fill out the sections below.
-Show some empathy to the person reading your issue.
-They are volunteers.
+Give enough details and be polite when writing in text.
+Thanks!
 -->

 **Code to reproduce the issue:**